 If your small business is concerned about its budget, just get more selective about what your machine is printing out.
 Many office workers throw away close to 45 percents of documents within a day of printing them.
 Avoid this.
 And also ensure you print most of your documents in black-and-white mode.
 Replace your color ink cartridges to save for other productive business activities.

 What’s more, if you want not only to save some little money but also help the environment, use both sides of your papers.
 Choose office photocopiers, digital scanners, and multifunctional devices that can print both sides.
-To learn more, there is plenty of useful information available at XMA Business Solutions.

 5. Ink Replacement Costs